rust-gamedev/rust-gamedev.github.io/content/news/021/index.md

 the extract-prepare-submit pipeline on entities that are not visible.

 [@aclysma] implemented an OpenGL ES 2.0 backend.
-While ES2 cannot support all funcionality in `rafx-api`, it provides very broad compatibility.
+While ES2 cannot support all functionality in `rafx-api`, it provides very broad compatibility.
 This means the core functionality of rafx-api can be used with almost any mobile device or browser ([~98% web coverage][rafx-webgl-caniuse].)